PlayboyPrime/WelcomeImage/Explanations.md

 ImageName: Here you have to put an picture file name that is inside of /BotFiles/mods/WelcomeImage

-Widgth: This will be the width of the generated image.
+Width: This will be the width of the generated image.
 750 is recommended.

 Height: This will be the height of the generated image.
 250 is recommended.